 Positions of trust.

 An adult in position of trust is not allowed to have any sexual contact with someone in his charge who is under 18.
 A parent, stepfather, stepmother, teacher, doctor, nurse, dentist or police officer is not permitted to have any sexual contact with someone under 18 in their charge.
 This stepfather and stepmother situation does not just apply to married couples.
 A man or woman living in a relationship with the parent of a minor is considered to be a stepfather or stepmother.
+This is as set out in the Sexual Offences Act 2000.

 Certain drugs are outlawed.